badd-labs/badd-labs/labs/B1/README.md

 | `A.approve(C,1)` | 1 | 0 | 1 |
 | `C.transferFrom(A,B,1)` | 0 | 1 | 0 |

+Hint: You can use nested mapping to store the allowance information.

 Exercise 3.
 AMM Design with Fixed Rate
 ---